 Our small online class sizes allow you to take courses on your own schedule while interacting with professors and classmates through discussion boards and other technology.
 Classes benefit from Northeastern’s signature experiential learning model, drawing on case studies, scenarios, and your current professional experiences to make real-world connections.

-As a student in this program, you will take one course per term, with two terms in each semester (fall, spring, and summer).
-This format allows you to complete coursework as a part-time student within 10 terms, the equivalent of five semesters, or a year and half.
-You may petition to take more than one course per term if you so choose.
+As a student in this program, you will take one course per seven-week term, with two terms in each fourteen-week semester (fall, spring, and summer).
+This format allows you to complete coursework as a part-time student within 10 terms, the equivalent of five semesters, or a year and a half.
+Students may petition to take more than one course per term.

 + Foundation Courses

 Introduction to Legal Studies I (Law and Legal Reasoning) (3)

 This course will provide students with an introduction to the American legal system and legal reasoning.
 The course materials will cover rights and obligations created by contracts, fundamental principles of property law, accident law, the regulation of criminal conduct, and the laws associated with business formation and relationships.
 Students will also complete writing exercises to enable them to synthesize their understanding, and to find and use legal sources in support of their work.

 Introduction to Legal Studies II (Statutes and Regulations) (3)

 This course builds on Introduction to Legal Studies I. Students will learn how statutes and regulations are created and implemented and will work closely on problems involving statutory and regulatory interpretation.
 Assignments will include practical training on how to locate relevant legal materials.
 Constitutional separation of powers and administrative law will be core subjects as they provide key context for the study of statutes and regulations.
 The course will also provide an introduction to international aspects of American law and other selected topics.
 Written exercises will require work with legal materials and with lawyers.
 This course will culminate with a written project for which students must apply the skills acquired to analyze a legal issue of general interest or one specific to their work experience.